zoni/hugo-theme-notes/README.md

-# Sidey
+# Notes theme

-This is a Hugo port of the [sidey] theme from Ronalds Vilciņš.
+This is a Hugo port of the [sidey] theme from Ronalds Vilciņš, heavily customized for use on [notes.nick.groenen.me].

 ## Search